deringezgin/COM316-Artificial-Intelligence/README.md

-# COM316: Artificial Intelligence | Derin Gezgin
+# COM316: Artificial Intelligence

+Very simple implementation of the Tic-Tac-Toe game.